 The logical edits produced eight recipient categories in which all events had a common extent of missing data.
-Separate hot-deck imputations were performed on events in each recipient category, and the donor pool was restricted to events with complete expenditures from the MPC.
-The donor pool restriction was used even though some unmatched events had complete household-reported expenditures.
-These events were not allowed to donate information to other events because the MPC data were considered to be more reliable.
+Separate hot-deck imputations were performed on events in each recipient category.
+For hospital inpatient and emergency room events, the donor pool was restricted to events with complete expenditures from the MPC.
+Due to the low ratio of donors to recipients for hospital outpatient and office based events, there were no donor pool restrictions.

 The donor pool included "free events" because, in some instances, providers are not paid for their services.
 These events represent charity care, bad debt, provider failure to bill, and third party payer restrictions on reimbursement in certain circumstances.
-If free events were excluded from the donor pool, total expenditures would be over-counted because the distribution of free event among complete events (donors) is not represented among incomplete events (recipients).
+If free events were excluded from the donor pool, total expenditures would be over-counted because the distribution of free events among complete events (donors) would not be represented among incomplete events (recipients).